Ernesto905/EduCrypt/README.md

 ## What we learned
 - Mongo DB
-- Flask (Some experince was there)
+- Flask (Some experience was there)
 - Discord.py